MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/Morrowind Modding with MassiveJuice - Home.md

 title: Home
 ---

-> [!warning|txt-c ttl-c txt-s embed] Search function is currently down
->
-> The search function and graph view are currently not working right now, sorry!
->
-> Please bear with me while I figure out how to fix it.

 ## Welcome!

 ![[Profile_Picture.jpg|profile left htiny wtiny]]

 Kia ora, I'm **MassiveJuice**!

 I make Morrowind mods and one day I hope to actually finish one of them.
-You can follow along here for updates on my various projects and see details of my research and creative process.
-I also host my blog here, [[00 MassiveJuice's Morrowind Modding Blog|MassiveJuice's Morrowind Modding Blog]]
+You can follow along here for updates on my various projects and see details of my research and creative process, including:

+- Morrowind modmaking tips,
+- Research on developing the [[Morrowind Modding Wiki - Home|Morrowind Modding Wiki]] with S3ctor and Greatness7,
+- Morrowind-themed Dioramas,
+- Using [Obsidian.md](https://obsidian.md/) as a creative tool for knowledge management and Morrowind modding (which alongside [Obsidian Digital Garden](https://dg-docs.ole.dev/) was used to create this site).

+I also host my blog here, [[00 MassiveJuice's Morrowind Modding Blog|MassiveJuice's Morrowind Modding Blog]].

 ## Projects